dbpedia/linking/README.md

 2. Clone the repository
 	 `git clone https://github.com/dbpedia/linking.git`.
 3. Before starting the application, please make sure there is enough space (atleast - 15GB Harddisk) and docker with memory atleast (free memory 10GB) are available.
-4. Deploy the application
-	`./ontobuilt.sh prod start`

-For more options to start the application, read the [setup guide](https://github.com/dbpedia/linking/wiki/Setup_Guide).
+4. Deploy the application by following the steps in [setup guide](https://github.com/dbpedia/linking/wiki/Setup_Guide).

 ### Wiki
 The wiki for this project can be found [here](https://github.com/dbpedia/linking/wiki).